jimporter/mettle/README.md

 **mettle** is a library for writing unit tests using modern C++ (read: C++14).
 Its main goals are readability and avoidance of unnecessary macros.

+## Documentation

+Documentation for mettle is available at http://jimporter.github.io/mettle

 ## Features

 * Tests defined without using the C preprocessor